yandex-research/distill-nf/README.md

 The approach transfers the knowledge from Normalizing Flows (NF) to efficient feed-forward models to speed up inference and reduce the model size.
 The effectiveness of this approach is demonstrated on two state-of-the-art conditional flow-based models for image super-resolution ([SRFlow](https://github.com/andreas128/SRFlow)) and speech synthesis ([WaveGlow](https://github.com/NVIDIA/waveglow)).

+The detailed descriptions of the super-resolution and speech synthesis applications are presented in:
 * [SRFlow distillation](https://github.com/yandex-research/distill-nf/tree/master/srflow)
 * [WaveGlow distillation](https://github.com/yandex-research/distill-nf/tree/master/waveglow)

 <img src="./resources/distill-nf-scheme.png" width="100%">

 ## Citation